 The vein of Trolard, also known as the superior anastomotic vein, connects the superficial middle cerebral vein to the SSS.

-SSS drains the anterior corpus callosum, medial hemispheres, and the cingulated gyrus.
-Seldom, drainage of the nasal fields via connecting veins makes nasal and facial infections potential provenience for SSS thrombosis.
+The SSS drains the anterior corpus callosum, medial hemispheres, and cingulate gyrus.
+Occasionally, drainage of the nasal fields via connecting veins makes nasal and facial infections a potential provenience for SSS thrombosis.

 Inferior sagittal sinus

-Also known as the longitudinal inferior sinus, it ensues at the junction of the anterior and middle third of the falx cerebri and extends along the entire length of the lower border.
+Also known as the longitudinal inferior sinus, the inferior sagittal sinus begins at the junction of the anterior and middle third of the falx cerebri and extends along the entire length of the lower border.

 Angiographic location of the inferior sagittal sinus marks the anterior midline of the brain.
 Early filling or displacement of the same has localizing value.